hbarrocas/Attitude/README.md

 # Attitude
-An implementation of aircraft glass cockpit display in PyGame
+An implementation of aircraft glass cockpit display in [PyGame](https://www.pygame.org/)

 ### Inspiration

 The inspiration to undertake this project comes from the need for real looking instruments to complement my Flight Simulator Cockpit (sorry, still no pictures or any form of public display of the project itself).

 I intend to build this simulator chair as generic as possible, in the sense that it won't be based on any particular aircraft model and, its flight controls should work as a standard joystick (HID) device.
-My current flight simulation software is FlightGear, but I would be confident it should be easily adaptable to other simulation platforms.
+My current flight simulation software is [FlightGear](https://www.flightgear.org/), but I'm be confident it should be easily adaptable to other simulation platforms.

 ### Description